-(3) Once these dates have been placed on the time line, the student should compare the map of the Mediterranean found in the Kingfisher history with his globe, wall map, and atlas.
+(3) Once these dates have been placed on the time line, the student should compare the map of the Mediterranean found in the book with his globe, wall map, and atlas.
 Make sure he can find the modern locations of ancient cities.
-For example, the Kingfisher map depicting Phoenican travel routes shows Carthage in northern Africa; when the student looks up northern Africa in his atlas, he'll find that this area is now known as Tunis.
+For example, the map depicting Phoenican travel routes shows Carthage in northern Africa; when the student looks up northern Africa in his atlas, he'll find that this area is now known as Tunis.
 He should also color the appropriate map from the Geography Coloring Book (see Resources at the end of this chapter).

 (4 and 5) Now the student is ready to do extra reading.
-The Kingfisher History Encyclopedia mentions the following topics in the text we've reprinted:
+The Usborne Internet-Linked Encyclopedia of World History mentions the following topics in the text we've reprinted: